hohsieh/hec-ras-docker/README.md

 ```

 ### Mounting S3 Buckets for data
 If you want to mount s3 buckets for your data, you will need to either configure the bucket details in the `core.sh` file, or configure them in your `docker run` command.
-Note that if you decide to mount an s3 bucket, you do not need to mount the local directories as well.
+Note that if you decide to mount an s3 bucket, you do not need to mount local system directories as well.

 ```
 ## Uncomment and set the below vars if you are moving data to/from an s3 bucket.